open-web3-stack/open-runtime-module-library/rewards/README.md

 def add_share(pool, users, user, user_share):
     # virtually we add more rewards, but claim they were claimed by user
-    # so until `rewards` grows, users will not be able to claim more than zero
+    # so until `rewards` grows, user will not be able to claim more than zero
     to_withdraw = inflate(pool, user_share)
     pool["rewards"] = pool["rewards"] +  to_withdraw
     pool["withdrawn_rewards"] = pool["withdrawn_rewards"] +  to_withdraw